 Another critical factor is data ownership.
 DSPM should integrate with data catalogs to understand who is responsible for the data.
 Finally, there’s the issue of scale.
 One of the major weaknesses of legacy data discovery and classification solutions is that they aren’t able to scan and classify and the scale of modern cloud infrastructures.
 DSPM must be able to scan petabytes of data effectively and efficiently, to ensure everything is discovered - without breaking your cloud bill.

-Key elements of DSPM can vary somewhat depending on an organization's unique use case, risk tolerance, regulatory requirements, and the nature of its data.
+Key elements of DSPM can vary somewhat depending on an organization's unique use case, risk tolerance, regulatory requirements, and the nature of its sensitive data.
 Regardless of these factors, the following elements are universally relevant and help enterprises form the foundation of an effective DSPM strategy.

 A cloud-first strategy prioritizes the adoption of cloud over legacy IT systems.
 Besides enabling enterprises to avoid the substantial costs associated with on-prem setups, this approach also offers scalable resources, high availability, and data redundancy.
 As a result, businesses can swiftly respond to changing market demands, rapidly scale their operations, and enhance overall resilience in the face of disruptions.

-Before widespread adoption of public cloud infrastructure, securing data meant securing your data center with a firewall.
+Before widespread adoption of public cloud infrastructure, securing sensitive data meant securing your data center with a firewall.
 Even if your data was copied or moved, it still stayed inside your organization’s data center.
 There wasn’t a difference between your infrastructure security and your data security.
 But for cloud-first companies, sensitive data travels constantly across your cloud, to environments with different security postures.
 So the need arose to build a product that makes sure all this traveling data has the right security posture.

 While most of these organizations have implemented CSPM solutions to secure their cloud infrastructure, they’re now beginning to turn to DSPM to specifically target cloud data protection.
 DSPM’s cloud-first approach makes it easier for cloud-first companies to discover, classify, assess, prioritize, and remediate data security issues.
 By turning to solutions that automate data detection and protection, these enterprises are better able to address cloud data security concerns at a massive scale.